rr-manoj-dobbali/sql-style-guide/README.md

 ## Miscellaneous

-- Lines of SQL should be no longer than 100 characters
+-
 - Commas should be at the end of lines, except in where condition
-- `distinct` should be in the samerow as `select`
-- Prefer `!=` to `<>`.
+- .
 This is because != is more common in other programming languages and reads like "not equal" which is how we're more likely to speak
-- Identifiers such as aliases and CTE names should be in lowercase snake_case.
-- No trailing white space
-- If queries/models are run by DBT then do not mention schema or database name, just use table name